 Price: Prices vary on VPN service providers.
-Generally expect to pay no more than $10 per month.
-Also check to see if they offer a free trial or refund period.
+Generally, expect to pay no more than $10 per month.
+Also, check to see if they offer a free trial or refund period.
 It will allow you to test everything we’ve covered in this article.

 VPNs to Try

 IPVanish – This is the VPN I use.
 I find it to be a good balance between privacy and the ability to unlock content.
 They are fantastic at location coverage with over 60 countries.
-They meet all the privacy standards from a technical standpoints.
+They meet all the privacy standards from a technical standpoint.
 However, they are based in the United States, which is a Five Eyes country.

 Mullvad – Great for privacy with the exception of being in Sweden, a fourteen eyes country.
 They have servers in less than 20 countries so they aren’t great for unlocking content.
 Another drawback is they limit connections to 3 clients.

 BlackVPN – This VPN would be perfect if it wasn’t for their IPV6 configuration.
 It tends to be little leaky.
-Like Mullvad they lack decent coverage for unlocking content, and also limit the client connections to 3.
+Like Mullvad they lack decent coverage for unlocking content and also limit the client connections to 3.